 How are the winners selected?

 Teams are welcome to make as many submissions along the way, and the accuracy of solution will be evaluated based on F1 score.
 The winners of the challenge will be announced based on the ranking from the final submission.
-That means your team need to ensure your final submission is the best solution that you come up with during the 3-week period.
+That means your team needs to ensure your final submission is the best solution that you come up with during the three-week period.

 What technologies can I use?

 TracHack 21.2 solutions must be built using Python3.
 TracFone will provide a dedicated environment with Python3 and Jupyter, dedicated for each team.
 Teams will access data, build their solutions and submit their predictions via that dedicated environment.
 So it is important for you to get familiar with it and set it up once your team signs up and gets the relevant details.
 Keep in mind that the winning teams will have to submit the code that produced their winning solution once the winners are announced for verification prior to the awards.

 The data will be released on April 5 accessible from within that environment.
 Teams may not download part or all of the data locally.
 Teams downloading the data outside that environment will be disqualified from the competition.
 All data and code developed by the teams must remain in the team’s environment.